 Experience required: None.

-Over the past few years, social media went from being a guilty pleasure to being a mandatory part of every business.
+Social media accounts went from a guilty pleasure to a mandatory part of every business over the past few years.
 The quickest way to engage with your audience is through social media channels such as Pinterest, Facebook, and Instagram.

 Experience required: None.